3 Major Reasons to Enter the Field of Sustainable Business or Environmental Law

 - Higher long-term profitability

-Consider the current reality: Social and environmental impacts cost the global economy about $4.7 trillion per year.1 But most of those costs are not priced or accounted for as part of traditional business practices.
+Consider the current reality: Social and environmental impacts cost the global economy about $4.7 trillion per year, according to a report prepared for the TEEB for Business Coalition.
+But most of those costs are not priced or accounted for as part of traditional business practices.
 If most so-called profitable companies had to account for their greenhouse gas emissions, water use, land use, pollution, waste, and social harm, then very few of them would still have positive balance sheets.

 In contrast, taking ownership of those external factors (and working to improve them) has been shown to result in higher long-term success.
-In fact, one research study demonstrated that, over an 18-year period, high-sustainability companies did substantially better than low-sustainability companies in terms of stock-market performance and other traditional measures of success.2
+In fact, one research study by the National Bureau of Economic Research demonstrated that, over an 18-year period, high-sustainability companies did substantially better than low-sustainability companies in terms of stock-market performance and other traditional measures of success.

 Simply put, focusing only on profits is an old, destructive approach that cannot continue.
 The new bottom line must expand to include impacts to people and the environment.
 By helping organizations become sustainable, you can take pride in knowing that you are contributing to a world with: